frontendbabel/frontendbabel.github.com/src/documents/articles/css-tricks-by-wargaming/index.html.md

 ---
-title: Some CSS tricks; or what we do on our Naked Fridays
+title: Some CSS tricks; or what we do at our Naked Fridays

 date: 2014-08-25